tytydraco/yessleep/out/Im_a_Crime_Scene_Cleaner_and_this_is_the_most_unsettling_job_Ive_ever_been_on.md

 When me and John finished up our portion of the clean up I noticed that same journal that we saw at the other job on Wills table.
 I thought that was odd, so I decided to open it up and take a look at what was written in there.
 Sure enough the first couple pages were just day to day stuff.
 Boring days at the office, something about a bad divorce with this guy's wife cheating.

-"There's that weird thing again Varg Gnasth" I said aloud to myself.
+"There's that weird thing again Vrag Gnasth" I said aloud to myself.

 But then I flipped towards the back and noticed a page with something real weird scribbled on it over and over.
 It looked like it was written in a hurry almost like someone was panicking.
 All it was over and over was "don't say his name"